andrew/ultimate-awesome/README.md

 - [awesome-diem](https://github.com/openblockchains/awesome-diem) - A collection about all things Diem (formerly Libra), Move & Facebook Zuckerbucks - Let's reinvent money with fast and cheap world-wide transfers; let's bank the 1.7 billion unbanked, .
 - [awesome-eta](https://github.com/sfischer13/awesome-eta) - :star: Useful resources for the Eta programming language.
 - [awesome-platform-engineering](https://github.com/ShakedBraimok/awesome-platform-engineering) - A curated list of awesome Platform Engineering tools, practices and resources.
+- [Awesome-Resource-Efficient-LLM-Papers](https://github.com/tiingweii-shii/Awesome-Resource-Efficient-LLM-Papers) - A curated list of high-quality papers on resource-efficient LLMs 🌱.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
-- [Awesome-Multimodal-LLM](https://github.com/vincentlux/Awesome-Multimodal-LLM) - Reading list for Multimodal Large Language Models .
 - [awesome-opentofu](https://github.com/virtualroot/awesome-opentofu) - A curated list of OpenTofu tools, resources, and related projects.
 - [web3together](https://github.com/web3together/web3together) - 🗣 Public open-ended discussions about Blockchain, Web3, NFTs, DeFi, .
 - [awesome-nx](https://github.com/billyjov/awesome-nx) - An awesome list that curates the best Nrwl Nx tools, tutorials, articles and more.